 (By the way, bonus points if you know the answer to this related quiz question.
 What are the two most common quantitative metrics that companies use for their bonus programs?)

-Now with COVID this last year, we’ve all heard (herd?) of Herd Immunity.
+You might be living under a rock if you’ve never heard (herd?) of Herd Immunity.
+(Talk about follow the leader, and yes that’s a jab).
 One of the more common applications of the compensation ‘herd mentality’ is on market pricing of jobs.
 If you are an old-timer like me, you probably know that at one time, job evaluation systems like point factor, classification or factor comparison systems were more prevalent than market pricing.
 And if you haven’t taken C2 (the job evaluation class) from WorldatWork, you may never have heard of those.
 But much more so than market pricing, they enabled companies to determine how to pay their employees when they selected what was important to them rather than letting the market do it for them.

 I still tell my clients that “the market is… interesting… but don’t let it tell you what to do.”
 What I mean by that is this: Follow the Leader isn’t always your best choice.
 And as a trusted advisor in your company, take heed that if you are going to play that game then you know what you’ve signed up for.

 Quiz Answer: Revenue and Profitability

 To see our Linked-In company page, go here: https://www.linkedin.com/company/alliance-compensation-llc/about/